Luisa Seijo: Career and research

 Seijo has founded eight organizations in Puerto Rico.
 She worked at the Puerto Rico Administration of Mental Health and Anti-Addiction Services between 1973–1978.
 She has worked in academia since 1983, when she started teaching at the Central University of Bayamón.

 One of her main projects, SIEMPREVIVAS, founded in September 1997, offers counseling to female survivors of gender-based and domestic violence.
 The program centers around support groups for the women and workshops for their children.
 Seijo commenced the project at the University of Puerto Rico, Mayagüez Campus after a friend of hers, her friend's two daughters, their grandmother, and her godfather, were murdered by her friend's husband.
 The program extends over seven municipalities across the western-side of Puerto Rico.

-In February 2003 she founded the University Institute for Community Development (UICD), which has impacted over 75 communities around the archipielago of Puerto Rico with the aid of 13 professors and 150-200 students from over 20 disciplines from the arts and sciences.
+In February 2003 she founded the University Institute for Community Development (UICD), which has impacted over 75 communities around the archipelago of Puerto Rico with the aid of 13 professors and 150-200 students from over 20 disciplines from the arts and sciences.
 This is done through the participatory action research method, which consists of going to disadvantaged communities close to where students live and work with the residents to increase their quality of life.
 An example of this is the design and construction of a community-owned aqueduct in Maizales, Naguabo.
 These experiences not only aid students in forming themselves, but also in preparing them for adult life as well as it being noted in their transcript as an investigation course.
 Through the UICD, Seijo collaborated with students from the Lyle School of Civil Engineering at Purdue, through their EPICS program, to develop a new community water system in Humatas, Añasco.
 The involvement of engineers also ranges from "nutritional and agricultural programs" to "support to [the] elderly and children organizations."
 After Hurricane María, the Institute received a grant from the Puerto Rico Relief Fund of South Central Wisconsin to make the community of Guayabota, Yabucoa sustainable in terms of food, electric power and plumbing.
 After the Hurricane, so many material donations came in that she had to store them in her office.

-Seijo is currently an Assistant Professor at the Social Sciences Department of the University of Puerto Rico Mayagüez (UPRM), where she has worked for the past two decades, as of April 2020, as well as being an activist for the past forty years.
+Seijo is currently an assistant professor at the Social Sciences Department of the University of Puerto Rico Mayagüez (UPRM), where she has worked for the past two decades, as of April 2020, as well as being an activist for the past forty years.
 Her research is focused on gender issues, such as gender-based violence, and community-based movements.
 Seijo has obtained more than a $1 million of funding from federal grants.
 Additionally, she is the UPRM's Coordinator for the Gender-Based Violence Prevention Program.